dshanske/indieweb-post-kinds/readme.md

 		* Duration to be deprecated and replaced by start date and end date.
 The presence of a duration field will still be used.
 		* Start/Published Date and End/Updated Date have an updated input field instead of a text string
 		* Response caching removed due limited utility
-		* Removal of older code in favor of new templating system for each kind
+		* Removal of older code in favor of new templating system for each kind.
+Have tried this before, but really want to make it work.
 		* Font icon replaced with SVG icons.
 		* Retrieve button now generates an alert if the URL box is blank or does not have a URL.
-		* Start of contextual help system
+		* Start of help system
 		* Hooks for possible future author data to be stored/retrieved from a nicknames cache
 		* Activation of the jam post kind, previously reserved.
 	= Version 2.2.1 =